Charles Murray vs. Michael Oher

 Your post has one big innacuracy: Oher was NOT identified as a gifted athlete.
 He was identified as a PHYSICAL MONSTER so large that it simply did not matter what he did or didn’t understand about athletics.
 The book points out that it was exceedingly difficult to teach him anything at all about plays, or passes, or how football was executed.
 It just didn’t mater–he was so damn huge that that was all the NFL was looking at.

-9. matthewladner Says:
+9. matthewladner says:

 Mouse-